 and long-term archaeological research program, under permit from the

-Egyptian Supreme Council of Antiquities, to investigate the history of north
+Egyptian Ministry of State for Antiquities, to investigate the history of north

 Abydos, an area the ancient Egyptians viewed as having an extraordinary

 significance.
 This program is comprised of a series of major interrelated